munirathinavel/aconex-coding-challenge/README.md

 How to run tests?
 =======================
-cd into the <a href="https://github.com/pkumar/aconex-coding-challenge/tree/master/gedcom-parser">gedcom-parser</a> directory and give "mvn clean test" or "mvn clean verify"
+Clone the project and run "mvn clean test" or "mvn clean verify".
+For your convenince, I have linked the project to Travis CI and the build status is displayed above.

 Choice of project